rundevcycle/100-days-of-code/log.md

   - Move mocha tests out of node.js and into a test runner web page.
 The web page will run the tests with the mocha library and display the results in the page.
   - Clean up the src scripts to remove the module export and require().
 They now load and run in a web page again.

+### Day 13: 17 November 2018
+  - Adding a page to decode a GS1 barcode into separate fields.
+  - Start using Bootstrap to structure the HTML.